A Head-to-Toe Body Piercing Guide: Prep, Aftercare, Pain, More

 I reached out to the man responsible for some of my bling; Rob X of Addiction NYC and Elite Jewelry & Piercings (fun fact: the same place Madonna took her son Rocco Ritchie for his first one) and got a crash course on everything a newbie should know, regardless of where he or she is adding bling.
 Read ahead for answers on everything from prep to aftercare and of course—pain.

-The beauty of piercings is the freedom to transform a body part with the option to change it back anytime.
+The beauty of piercings is the freedom to transform your body with the option to change it back anytime.

 MORE: 45 of the Coolest Tattoo Designs of 2017